 Under the Act, the OAA is tasked with ensuring:

-• projects requiring an architect must have an architect (the OAA works regularly with architects, professional engineers, planners, building officials, and owners to assist in determining when this is true for a project—or project stage, such as a formal application to a local government);
+• projects requiring an Architect or Licensed Technologist must have an OAA member engaged who is responsible for the design of the project (the Association works regularly with OAA members, professional engineers, planners, building officials, and owners to assist in determining when this is true for a project—or project stage, such as a formal application to a local government);

-• only those who appropriately trained, qualified, and licensed with the OAA use the occupational designation of “architect;" and
+• only those who are appropriately trained, qualified, and licensed with the OAA use the occupational designation of “Architect" and only those who are appropriately trained, qualified, and issued a limited licence with the OAA use the title "Licensed Technologist;" and

-• only through a Certificate of Practice can architectural services be offered or provided to the public.
-(Certificates of Practice are listed in the OAA Directory.)
+• only through a certificate of practice (CoP) can architectural services be offered or provided to the public.
+(CoPs are listed in the OAA Directory.)

 The OAA’s regulatory mandate includes taking action against those unlawfully providing architectural services.
 The Architects Act and its Regulations outline specific exceptions, but outside of these, the OAA may take legal action.
 In most cases where illegal practice is identified, the OAA will contact the project’s owner and advise the Authority Having Jurisdiction (AHJ) that permits should not be issued to projects proceeding illegally.